top of page

 2. Clarity Drives Action

 Once attention is captured, clarity matters more than creativity.
 People need to quickly understand what you do and what to do next.
+Clear messaging helps guide the viewer.
+It should be straightforward and easy to digest.

 3. Conversion Is About Structure